scramjetorg/platform-docs/samples/README.md

 # Samples

-We have prepared some samples for you.
+Try out our samples prepared some samples for you.
 We differentiated them according to the language in which they were written.

 > 💡 **Please note that samples below require some previous installations before you start running them.
 Instructions are [here](../README.md#3-install-scramjet-transform-hub).**